Decreasing Self-Injurious Behaviors

 • Summary

-Literature notes that common reasons include communication issues, frustration, escape/avoidance, an effort to obtain tangibles, pain, or sensory issues.
+Literature notes that common reasons include communication issues, frustration, escape/avoidance, an effort to obtain tangibles, pain, sensory issues, or medical issues.
 Often these functions or reasons may overlap.

 Examples of interventions or ways to decrease this behavior include:

 • Inability to communicate: work with your child’s speech therapist to identify the best mode of communication.
-It may be using pictures, or an adapted communication device.
+It may be using American Sign Language or an adapted communication device.

-• Frustration with a task or subject: if the behavior occurs in school when academic demands are placed on the child, consider decreasing the demands and pair tasks with reinforcers.
+• Frustration with a task or subject: if the behavior occurs during certain routines or demands, consider that the individual may not have the skills to meet that demand.
+Instead, break down the task, teach each component skill, consider decreasing the demands, and pair difficult tasks with reinforcers.

-• Sensory: try to provide replacement tools for the child to bite or chew if he/she needs sensory input; also ensure your child has a schedule that will keep him/her engaged and therefore less likely to exhibit self-injurious behaviors
+• Sensory: if you suspect a sensory need, consider working with related service providers (Occupational Therapist) to try to provide replacement tools for the child to bite or chew if they need sensory input; also ensure your child has a schedule that will keep them engaged and therefore less likely to exhibit self-injurious behaviors

 Be sure to reinforce when your child is engaged in appropriate behaviors- prevention is key!
 If the self-injurious behaviors are occurring at a high rate and/or intensity, enlist the help of a behavior specialist.